 Professor John Kersey is an interdisciplinary historian whose scholarly work spans the three principal areas of music, education and traditionalist Catholicism, in particular those movements that developed as a result of the First Vatican Council of 1870.
-Principal influences on his outlook as a radical traditionalist include the reactionary Catholic movements of the early twentieth-century, Jungian mysticism, paleolibertarianism and classical liberalism.
+Principal influences on his outlook as a radical traditionalist include the reactionary Catholic movements of the early twentieth-century, paleolibertarianism, paleoconservatism and perennialism.

 Work in education

 He has wide prior experience in education, having taught a number of subjects in the independent secondary, further and higher sectors in Britain and abroad.
-Following posts as head of department and vice-principal at leading independent colleges in London, he was invited to move from teaching into educational consultancy.
-In this capacity, he has provided expert opinion for use by law firms on several thousand cases in relation to international educational credentials and their equivalencies.
-This work is now undertaken through EAU, where he continues to be in demand to deal with the most complex credential-related matters.
+Following posts as head of department and vice-principal at leading independent colleges in London, he was invited to move from teaching into educational consultancy, being appointed senior consultant at a foreign credential evaluation firm in Florida, USA, in 2005.
+In this capacity, he has provided expert opinion for use by American law firms on several thousand cases in relation to international educational credentials and their equivalencies.

 Work in music

 As a musician, John Kersey is best-known for researching and bringing unknown nineteenth-century piano music to a wider public.
 Founder of the record label Romantic Discoveries Recordings, he has recorded over one hundred CDs, the majority consisting wholly of world première recordings.
 Having performed a wide repertoire as soloist and collaborative artist throughout Britain and continental Europe in earlier years, the focus of his career as a pianist is now in recording and scholarship.